 - 1. Students must enroll for a minimum of 12 units per quarter.
 Under exceptional circumstances only, students may be admitted to the Graduate Program as part-time students.
-The conditions under which a student may be admitted and participate in the Graduate Program in part-time status will be determined by the student and Faculty Advisor, in consultation with the Graduate Advisors. - 2.
-Any student in a degree program in the Department of Earth and Planetary Sciences, working toward a degree in Geology, must have a Faculty Advisor who is a member of the Geology Graduate Program (GGP). - 3.
+The conditions under which a student may be admitted and participate in the Graduate Program in part-time status will be determined by the student and Faculty Adviser, in consultation with the Graduate Advisers. - 2.
+Any student in a degree program in the Department of Earth and Planetary Sciences, working toward a degree in Geology, must have a Faculty Adviser who is a member of the Geology Graduate Program (GGP). - 3.
 Students must enroll in Geology 290, our weekly departmental seminar, each quarter prior to passing their Qualifying Exam.
 Enrolling in GEL 290 is strongly recommended thereafter. - 4.
-All students are required to take GEL 390, the T.A. orientation course offered by the Department each year.
+All new students are required to take GEL 390, "Methods of Teaching in Geology", during their first Fall Quarter.
 All students are required to take the T.A.
-Orientation offered by the Center for Excellence in Teaching and Learning (CETL) during their first year (beginning of Fall and Winter quarters). - 5.
-A graduating student must complete the Department's final checklist, with all of the required signatures, before receiving his/her degree.
-The checklist shows that the student has turned in all materials (e.g. keys, thesis, etc.).
+Orientation offered by the Center for Educational Excellence (CEE) during their first year. - 5.
+A graduating student must complete the Department's Exit Checklist, with all of the required signatures, before receiving his/her degree.
+The checklist shows that the student has turned in all materials (e.g. keys, thesis, etc.) and can be found here: http://epsinfo.geology.ucdavis.edu/forms